http://www.miami.edu/sonhs

 Requirements to Continue

-Students who are enrolled in SONHS' graduate programs must maintain a 3.0 GPA to progress.
+Students who are enrolled in SONHS' graduate programs must maintain a minimum 3.0 GPA to progress.

 Requirements to Graduate

-Students who are enrolled in SONHS' graduate programs must maintain a 3.0 GPA to graduate.
+Students who are enrolled in SONHS' graduate programs must maintain a minimum 3.0 GPA to graduate.

 Prerequisites and Corequisites

 Students must successfully complete all specified prerequisites with a B or higher.
 Students must also register for all required corequisites at the time of enrollment.
 If students enroll in a course without the proper prerequisite or corequisite, they may be dropped from the course at the discretion of the course instructor, OSS, Program Director, Associate Dean, or Dean.
-Students should contact their appropriate Associate Dean or Program Director, or a staff member in the OSS to discuss any questions related to course enrollment.
+Students should contact their appropriate Program Director or Associate Dean, or a staff member in the OSS to discuss any questions related to course enrollment.

 Transfer Credit